Khaled-Alaa/weather-journal-app/README.md

 │
 ├── website
 │   ├── App.js # Weather-Journal App page where you find the input to write your zip code for your city to get temperature .
-│   ├── cloud-sky.jpg # Background image for your app.
 │   ├── index.html # DO NOT MODIFY, Contains HTML of your app.
 │   └── style.css # Styles for your app.
 Feel free to customize this as you desire.
 │